SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypesAndOperators.rst

     Declare a variable called ``http404Error``, and set it to a tuple containing (an element called ``statusCode`` that is ``404``, and an element called ``description`` that is ``"Not Found"``).

-Once you've done this, you can retrieve the element values by name via dot syntax:
+Once you've done this, you can retrieve the element values by name, using dot syntax:

 .. testcode:: tuples